 If dining out was a big part of your pre-pandemic spending, you may find yourself spending less on it afterward, especially if you’ve got the time and willingness to learn how to prepare meals at home.

-I’m not advocating you avoid dining out altogether once it’s allowed.
+I’m not advocating you avoid dining out altogether in a post-pandemic world.
 The restaurants that are still around will need your business more than ever.
 But it’s possible you won’t need them as much as you once thought you did, or at least not as often.

 Changes in Travel